danroc/geoblock/README.md

 It works as a forward-authentication service that can be used with reverse proxies such as Traefik, NGINX, and Caddy.

+## Features

+- 🔧 **Flexible:** Allows you to define access control rules based on countries, domains, methods, networks, and ASNs.

+- 🔄 **Auto-reload**: Automatically reloads the configuration file when it changes.

+- 📅 **Auto-update**: Automatically updates the GeoLite2 databases every day.

+- 📊 **Metrics**: Exposes simple metrics to monitor the service and build dashboards.

 ## Deployment